Testing Separability of High-Dimensional Covariance Matrices: Kronecker-Invariant Tests of Separability

 In this section, we introduce three tests of separability based on test statistics whose distributions under the null hypothesis do not depend on any unknown parameters.
-To achieve this, we show in Proposition \ref{sec3.prop1}, that under mild conditions, the spectral distribution of the sample core does not depend on any unknown parameters under the null hypothesis.
+To achieve this, we show in Proposition \ref{sec3.prop1}, that under mild conditions, the empirical spectral distribution (ESD) of the sample core does not depend on any unknown parameters under the null hypothesis.
+Here the ESD of a given $p\times p$ positive semidefinite matrix $\Omega$, denoted $F_{\Omega}$, is defined as

 Therefore, any test statistic based on the eigenvalues of the sample core satisfies the desired property.
 Such a test statistic is desirable as it permits the size of the test to be set exactly and non-asymptotically.
 In contrast, a test based on a statistic lacking this property will either only have approximate error rate control or have very low power, as a result of maintaining error control over all distributions in the composite null hypothesis.
 To the best of our knowledge, the only existing separability test whose test statistic satisfies such a property is the LRT, which is not well-defined if $n<p$.